-However, the most significant experience was my participation at St Mary’s Day (St Mariam according to the Ethiopians) celebrations.
+However, the most significant experience was my participation at St Mary’s Day (St Mariam, according to the Ethiopians) celebrations.
 She is the most revered Christian figure behind Jesus in Ethiopia, and any day dedicated to her is an important and highly anticipated affair.
-The worship involved a midnight to midday prayer session that included a procession of a replica Ark of the Covenant prior to dawn.
+The worship involved midnight to midday prayer session that included a procession of a replica Ark of the Covenant before dawn.

-With dawn still an hour away, a sudden flurry of activity heralded the emergence of the replica Ark draped in an embroidered maroon cloth that was carried aloft by a priest.
-With protective white parasols escorting him, they proceeded to a large area where many hundreds of mostly female parishioners were waiting in an enormous circle.
+With dawn still, an hour away, a sudden flurry of activity heralded the emergence of the replica Ark draped in an embroidered maroon cloth that was carried aloft by a priest.
+With protective white parasols escorting him, they proceeded to a large area where many hundreds of mostly female parishioners were waiting in a large circle.
 Lit by the glow of amber street lights and candles, prayers were offered and received in what seemed an intricate and detailed ceremony.
-I positioned myself on a concrete platform underneath an enormous tree, and received a few curious looks from the locals for I was the only foreigner in attendance.
+I positioned myself on a concrete platform underneath an enormous tree and received a few curious looks from the locals for I was the only foreigner in attendance.

-After approximately 30 minutes, the ceremony concluded and the procession through the streets of Axum commenced.
-The white clad figures glided into the evening as they followed a cluster of parasols under which sat the replica Ark.
-Once all had departed, a silence and stillness now hung above the previously busy scene, thus enabling a period of quiet reflection and contemplation before I hurried to join the procession.
-Once amongst their midst, I could espy some parishioners peeling off into their homes whilst far more joined the faithful on this journey, so the crowd grew in size the further we progressed until the procession numbered more than a thousand.
-Some sections of streets were devoid of lighting and at these times the only illumination was the flickering of candles that shone their lambent light on the flowing white robes and diaphanous scarves.
+After approximately 30 minutes, the ceremony concluded, and the procession through the streets of Axum commenced.
+The white-clad figures glided into the evening as they followed a cluster of parasols under which sat the replica Ark.
+Once all had departed, silence and stillness now hung above the previously busy scene, thus enabling a period of quiet reflection and contemplation before I hurried to join the procession.
+Once amongst their midst, I could espy some parishioners peeling off into their homes while far more joined the faithful on this journey, so the crowd grew in size the further we progressed until the procession numbered more than a thousand.
+Some sections of streets were devoid of lighting, and at these times the only illumination was the flickering of candles that shone their lambent light on the flowing white robes and diaphanous scarves.

 The procession arrived again at its starting point and prayers continued until the fuscous sky had been subsumed by the feeble light of dawn.
 Throughout the morning, I was unable to understand the words being uttered and the practices being performed, but this was an experience that transcended language, culture and faith.
 I came to Axum seeking the Ark of the Covenant, but departed with a far greater prize.”